PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

 ## Additional Steps

-The runtime can be approximately halved by switching from double-precision to single-precision floating point arithmetic for the permutation tests; this has a negligible impact on the precision of the normalized enrichment scores (NES).
+If using an external BLAS library, the runtime can be reduced by ~1/3 by switching from double-precision to single-precision floating point arithmetic for the permutation tests.
+If the BLAS library supports multi-threading, the difference in runtime will be negligible, so the switch is largely unnecessary.
+While using floats will slightly affect the precision of the normalized enrichment scores (NES), the differences are small compared to differences observed from changing the value of the `seed` parameter.
 Unfortunately, R’s internal BLAS library does not support floats (see [this issue](https://github.com/RcppCore/RcppArmadillo/issues/197) in RcppArmadillo).
 Since Windows has no default BLAS/LAPACK library, it was not possible to implement this in `fast.ssgsea` without complicating the